Shivter14/Shivtanium/README.md

 winAero=
 ```
 - `scene` is the background.
 It should contain VT sequences that erase the screen.
+- `sceneBGcolor` is the color for the background.
+Since DWM uses window moving techniques that don't redraw the background, a generic background color is needed.

 * To modify the window button controls, change the `CBUI` value which should add 9 characters.
 If more are needed, `\e[#E` can be used to expand the limit by # characters.